Continuous-time reinforcement learning for optimal switching over multiple regimes: Reinforcement Learning Algorithm

 Theorem \ref{thm:error} establishes a comprehensive error analysis for Algorithm \ref{Alg:PE}, providing both theoretical guarantees and practical insights into its convergence behavior.
+Assumption \ref{assump:convergence}-(i) ensures that the unique stable equilibrium $\xi^*$ is the only possible candidate for convergence of the stochastic approximation algorithm (c.f.
+Theorem 7 in Chapter of Part I of \cite{benveniste2012adaptive}).
+Assumptions~\ref{assump:convergence}-(ii) and (iii), together with the specific structure of the learning rate in Theorem~\ref{thm:error}, are crucial for characterizing the convergence rate of the stochastic approximation.
+Assumption~\ref{assump:convergence}-(iv) imposes a Hölder-type regularity condition on the function approximator, connecting the parameter-space error with the function-space error.

 The result demonstrates that the policy evaluation error can be systematically decomposed into two distinct components: the approximation error of the parametric function class and the algorithmic error arising from the stochastic approximation procedure.
 The first term, $\sup_{j\in\mathbb{I}_m}|v(\cdot,j)-v^{\xi^*}(\cdot,j)|_{C^0({\overline{{\cal D}}})}$, represents the inherent approximation capability of our chosen parametric family.
 This bias term is independent of the learning algorithm and reflects how well the optimal parameter $\xi^*$ can approximate the true value function within the selected function class.
-The second term, $Ci^{-\frac{\nu\rho}{2}}/\epsilon^{\rho/2}$, exhibits a polynomial decay with respect to the iteration number $i$ and vanishes asymptotically as the number of iterations increases, demonstrating the algorithm's convergence to the optimal parameter configuration within the chosen function class.
+The second term, $C\ell^{-\frac{\nu\rho}{2}}/\epsilon^{\rho/2}$, exhibits a polynomial decay with respect to the iteration number $i$ and vanishes asymptotically as the number of iterations increases, demonstrating the algorithm's convergence to the optimal parameter configuration within the chosen function class.